rfzeg/deflector_robot/README.md

 `roslaunch deflector_robot rviz.launch jsp_gui:=true`

-The following window should appear:
+The joint_state_publisher GUI should appear:

 ![](doc/imgs/joint_state_publisher.png)
+Figure 1: The joint_state_publisher GUI, Rviz is shown on the background.

-The sliders of the joint_state_publisher GUI tool can be used to confirm in Rviz that the movement of each joint is correct.
+The sliders of the joint_state_publisher can be used to confirm in Rviz that the movement of each joint is correct.

-### Activate the robot manually
+### Activate the joints manually

 To control the robot joints in Gazebo, a joint value with a message of type **std_msgs/Float64** has to has to be published to one of the joint position controller command topics.